 Different stores have different qualities of products, selections, and shipping standards.
-These all affect the usefulness of the store, as well as whether any of the things that you buy actually show up at your house in one piece.
+These all affect the store’s usefulness, as well as whether any of the things you buy actually show up at your house in one piece.

-In this article, we review 10 of the best online fish stores currently out there, based on their selection, quality, guarantees, and other things.
+If you’re looking for the best place to buy fish online, you’re in the right place.
+This article reviews 10 of the best online fish stores currently out there based on their selection, quality, guarantees, and other things.
 If you’re looking for something to do with fish, one of these stores probably has it.

 1. Live Aquaria